somecodingwitch/dotnetx/README.md

 # 🛡 dotnetx

-**dotnetx** is an extension to dotnet command line tool and also a solution-project manager focused on providing a easy to use api to create, manage and ship projects with default or customized languages that support the .NET runtime.
+**dotnetx** is an utility CLI for managint .NET installations and analyzing projects and solutions.

 > [!WARNING]
 >